tbpassin/gf4-project/gf4/plugins/README.txt

 A plugin can be made to override an existing command.
 Optionally, a plugin can place its command button into any existing button group.

+A plugin can also add a section to the extended help facility.
+Its button will show the hover color that indicates there is an extended help entry.
+Right- clicking the plugin's button will display its extended help message in the system browser.

 WHAT A PLUGIN SHOULD IMPORT
 ---------------------------
 In addition to whatever modules the plugin may need for its operation, if it